This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 Cost: Free

-When you walk over the bridge, be sure to look up.
+When you walk across the bridge, be sure to look up.
 The rafters are filled with 17th-century paintings depicting scenes from Swiss history and mythology.

 Old Town Lucerne